1000sonGit/WPR_advice/README.md

 # Analysis with William's Percent Range (WPR) and Setup's

 Description.
-The package William's Percent Range is used to check the moment to make an operation.
+The package William's Percent Range and Setups are used to check the moment to make an operation.
 - Processing:
     - Download data
     - Updata data
     - Processing Model
+    - Farofa do Mercado

 ## Installation